Simplify your Salesforce development workflow using SourceTree. Explore its graphical interface, track changes, collaborate effortlessly, and more.

 One of the best things about the Salesforce development platform and it’s broad array of tools (Apex, Visualforce, and Lightning components, etc.) is that you can do an awful lot without writing code from scratch.
 The Force.com platform enables people to build great applications without spending a lot of time at the command line or even in an IDE.

-That said, one still needs to use Git to solve some of the workflow issues associated with continuous development (aka continuous delivery or integration).
+The Role of Git in Salesforce Workflow That said, one still needs to use Git to solve some of the workflow issues associated with continuous development (aka continuous delivery or integration).

-Git solves a lot of problems associated with Salesforce development.
+Git solves a lot of problems associated with Salesforce development .
 Git makes collaboration easier.
 It reduces merge conflicts.
 It makes code clobbering much less likely.

 In our first two weeks of work, we’ve spoken to nearly 30 Salesforce development teams across the world.
 Most have already started to use Git and have adopted a Git workflow.
 Many are really happy with the progress they’ve made thus far.